Pillar Box War

-The Pillar Box War refers to a number of politically motivated acts of vandalism against post boxes in Scotland during the early 1950s in a dispute over the correct title of the new British monarch, Elizabeth II or Elizabeth I.
+The Pillar Box War refers to a number of politically motivated acts of vandalism against post boxes in Scotland during the early 1950s in a dispute over the correct title in Scotland of the new British monarch, Elizabeth II or Elizabeth I.

 Background

 Ascending to the throne in February 1952, Elizabeth adopted the royal style of Elizabeth the Second.
 This was reflected in her royal cypher, which took the Latin form 'EIIR'.
 Some objected to this usage as the new queen was the first Elizabeth to reign over the United Kingdom or indeed Great Britain, Elizabeth I having been the queen of the former kingdoms of England and Ireland but not Scotland.

 In 1953, John MacCormick took legal action against the Lord Advocate in the case of MacCormick v Lord Advocate, challenging the Queen's right to call herself Elizabeth the Second.
 The case failed on the grounds that the matter was within the royal prerogative, and thus the Queen was free to adopt any title she saw fit.